 Hue - Road of the Ocean Clouds - Hoi An.
 Today we will travel on to the laidback riverside town of Hoi An, travelling along the picturesque Hai Van Pass – nicknamed the Road of the Ocean Clouds, with beaches on one side and verdant hills on the other.
 We will break up our journey with a stop at China Beach, an expansive sandy beach made famous by the film ‘Apocalypse Now’.
 Here there will be the chance to opt for a swim in its warm waters before continuing our journey south along the coast.

 Radiating age-old charm with grand colonial architecture, Hoi An is one of Vietnam's most delightful destinations.
-The Old Town, recognised as an UNESCO World Heritage Site, is an immaculately preserved example of an Asian trading port with covered bridges, pagodas, temples and merchant houses.
+The Old Town, recognized as an UNESCO World Heritage Site, is an immaculately preserved example of an Asian trading port with covered bridges, pagodas, temples and merchant houses.
 The town's beguiling riverside setting adds to the overall picturesque appeal of Hoi An with women in conical hats rowing their wooden vessels downstream and the glow of red lanterns in the evenings reflected on the water's iridescent surface.
 A short walking tour will take us back to a bygone era, with a visit to the Chua Ong Pagoda, Chinese Assembly Hall, a 200-year-old Tam Ky house, former merchants’ homes and the 400 year-old Japanese Covered Bridge.

 Overnight: Hoi An | Breakfast